slac-lcls/lute/docs/development/creating_workflows_airflow.md

         "lute_params": params,
         "slurm_params": extra_args,
         "workflow": wf_defn,  # Used only for custom DAGs.
 See below under advanced usage.
+        "run_type": run_type, # str, used for workflow branching.
+Mostly auto-determined, though can be overridden manually if needed.
+        "is_daq2": is_daq2, # Bool for selection of psana1 or psana2.
+Auto-determined.
     },
 }
 ```